nineteenss/UE_LocRotAddon/README.md

   - Step three - Export objects using FBX as a single file:
        - **"Export FBX"** - Opens standard "Export as FBX" Blender window.
        - Of course, you can export objects using other file formats or methods of your choice.
 But i haven't tested it myself yet, so you can try and give your feedback to me.
-  - **"Reset Objects"** - Resets default selected objects position from the **""LocRotData.txt""** we exported data to earlier (It uses data from "LocRotData.txt", so it won't work before you export data to file):
+  - **"Reset Objects"** - Resets default selected objects position from the **"LocRotData.txt"** we exported data to earlier (It uses data from "LocRotData.txt", so it won't work before you export data to file):
        - **"Replace '.' (dots) with '_' (underscore)"** - If you haven't replaced dots in the names of your objects inside Blender during mesh export process **(Step two)**, it will do it automatically on objects reset process.
 Set to **"True"** by default.